 As my colleague Rob explained, this chip is all about AI, fast image processing, and gaming capabilities, rather than a raw horsepower bump.
 In the benchmarks we run as part of our testing suite, the Mate 30 Pro gets good scores, but falls behind phones powered by the Snapdragon 855 Plus.
 The Mate scored 311,317 points in AnTuTu, 3,834 in Geekbench 4 Single and 11,355 Geekbench 4 Multi.
 For comparison, the OnePlus 7T scored 399,745, 3681, and 11,443 respectively.
 Meanwhile, the Snapdragon 855-powered Note 10 Plus, scored 369,029 in AnTuTu and 3,434/10,854 in Geekbench 4 Single/Multi.

 I tested the 4G version of the Mate 30 Pro.
-The 5G version will be launching in China (and hopefully Europe) with the Kirin 990 5G chip, which is slightly faster than the 4G chip.
+The 5G version is available in China (no word on Europe) with the Kirin 990 5G chip, which is slightly faster than the 4G chip.

 Storage space of 128GB or 256GB and 8GB of RAM means you won’t need to worry about bottlenecks.
 As with the P30 Pro and the Mate 20 Pro, the dual SIM card tray doubles as an expandable storage slot for Huawei’s proprietary Nano Memory cards.